GoingOffRoading/Home-Assistant-Voice-Assistants/README.md

 ## Text-to-Speech
 For this, I recommend [Piper](https://github.com/rhasspy/wyoming-piper).
 Piper is a self-hostable tool for  for hosting and running text to speech.
 Like Olamma and Whsiper, it also has [a direct integration with Home Assistant](https://www.home-assistant.io/integrations/piper/).

+# Configurating Home Assistant

+Is reasonably well documented in the [Getting Started-Local](https://www.home-assistant.io/voice_control/voice_remote_local_assistant/).

+What I wish was in the documentation:

+## Ollama

+- Download the model in advance.
+Any of the models that fit the memory footprint of your machine AND are 'tool' compatible should suffice.
+I am running llama3.2.

+i.e. SSH into the Ollama container and run 'ollama pull llama3.2:latest'